aws/amazon-chime-sdk-android/README.md

 AudioMode: The default audio format is Stereo/48KHz i.e Stereo Audio with 48KHz sampling rate (Stereo48K).
 Other supported audio formats include Mono/48KHz (Mono48K) or Mono/16KHz (Mono16K).
 You can specify a non-default audio mode in `AudioVideoConfiguration`, and then start the meeting session.

-AudioDeviceCapabilities: The default audio device capabilities are to have both the audio input and output devices enabled, i.e. both microphone and speaker are enabled (`InputAndOutput`).
-Other options are `OutputOnly` (microphone disabled and speaker enabled) and `None` (both microphone and speaker disabled).
+AudioDeviceCapabilities: The default audio device capabilities are to have both the audio input and output devices enabled (`InputAndOutput`), i.e. both microphone and speaker are enabled. `InputAndOutput` will require `MODIFY_AUDIO_SETTINGS` and `RECORD_AUDIO` permissions.
+Other options are `OutputOnly` (microphone disabled and speaker enabled; requires `MODIFY_AUDIO_SETTINGS` permission) and `None` (both microphone and speaker disabled; does not require any audio permissions).

 AudioStreamType: The default value is ```VoiceCall```.
 The available options are ```VoiceCall``` and ```Music```, they are equivalent of `STREAM_VOICE_CALL` and `STREAM_MUSIC` respectively in [AudioManager](https://developer.android.com/reference/android/media/AudioManager).
 This configuration is for addressing the audio volume [issue](https://github.com/aws/amazon-chime-sdk-android/issues/296) on Oculus Quest 2.
 If you don't know what it is, you probably don't need to worry about it.
 For more information, please refer to Android documentation: [STREAM_VOICE_CALL](https://developer.android.com/reference/android/media/AudioManager#STREAM_VOICE_CALL), [STREAM_MUSIC](https://developer.android.com/reference/android/media/AudioManager#STREAM_MUSIC).